-Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations E88 The importation of waste and the storage, treatment, process, reprocessing or disposal of such waste must comply with the conditions of the current EPL for the CSSI, or be done in accordance with a Resource Recovery Exemption or Order issued under the Protection of the Environment Operations (Waste) Regulation 2014, as the case may be.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 4 place that can lawfully accept such waste.
+E88 The importation of waste and the storage, treatment, process, reprocessing or disposal of such waste must comply with the conditions of the current EPL for the CSSI, or be done in accordance with a Resource Recovery Exemption or Order issued under the Protection of the Environment Operations (Waste) Regulation 2014, as the case may be.
 Waste and Resource ECM has been developed to manage the waste and resource recovery related risks on this Project.
 No waste has been imported to the site during the audit period.
 Compliant E89 Waste must only be exported to a site licensed by the EPA for the storage, treatment, processing, reprocessing or disposal of the subject waste, or in accordance with a Resource Recovery Exemption or Order issued under the Protection of the Environment Operations (Waste) Regulation 2014, or to any other place that can lawfully accept such waste.
 Note: Notice must be given to the relevant site/s as soon as possible, and no more than 14 days before the proposed waste disposal.
 Waste and Resource ECM has been developed to manage the waste and resource recovery related risks on this Project.
-Solid waste is collected and exported from site by Cleanaway to Moree Waste Management Facility EPL12788.
-Evidence supplied of waste and recycling reports issued to ARTC monthly by Cleanaway during the audit period.
-The report outlines volumes and waste streams recorded during each month.
+EPL 12788 was cited to demonstrate that waste has been exported to a site licensed by the EPA for the storage, treatment, processing, reprocessing or disposal in accordance with this condition.
 Compliant

-Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations E90 All waste generated during construction and operation must be classified in accordance with the EPA's Waste Classification Guidelines, with appropriate records and disposal dockets retained for audit purposes.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 4 E90 All waste generated during construction and operation must be classified in accordance with the EPA's Waste Classification Guidelines, with appropriate records and disposal dockets retained for audit purposes.
 Waste and Resource ECM has been developed to manage the waste and resource recovery related risks on this Project.
-Solid waste is collected and exported from site by Cleanaway to Moree Waste Management Facility EPL12788.
-Waste streams exported from site during the audit period were pre-classified under the EPA's Waste Classification Guidelines Evidence supplied of waste and recycling reports issued to ARTC monthly by Cleanaway during the audit period.
-The report outlines volumes and waste streams recorded during each month.
+Waste classification documentation was requested and sighted for all waste streams during the audit period, with 5 primary waste streams classified: Steel, Concrete, Landfill (Cleanaway), Liquid Waste, and Misc.
 Compliant